 VMworld: Augmenting your Reality

-By Michael Colonno, Manager of Data Center Solutions, CDI
+By Michael Colonno, AVP, Solutions Architects, CDI

 We all know that VMworld is known for their fantastic parties!
 For real, there’s even a Twitter account to manage all of them!